nqpz/pumila/README.txt

 =======

 The author of pumila is Niels Serup.
-Bug reports and suggestions should be sent to ns@metanohi.org for the time being.
+Bug reports and suggestions should be sent to ns@metanohi.name for the time being.

 Installation